OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

     preferred to candidate Ascophora from NCBI, an infraorder.)

- 1. **Lineage**: Prefer to align species or genus n' to n if they have common near lineage.
+ 1. **Lineage**: Prefer to align species or genus n' to n if they have common lineage.
-    For example, prefer n to other candidates if the name-string of the family-rank ancestor node of n' is the same as the name-string of the family-rank ancestor node of n.
+    For example, if n' is a species, prefer candidates n where the name-string of the family-rank ancestor node of n' is the same as the name-string of the family-rank ancestor node of n.